 And look at all that room!

 Head on over to my page and tell me how you store your buttons for a chance to win some buttons from my personal collection!
+Now you know, how to sew a buttonhole!
 Happy sewing!